catchorg/Catch2/docs/command-line.md

 When set to ```yes``` Catch will report the duration of each test case, in milliseconds.
 Note that it does this regardless of whether a test case passes or fails.
 Note, also, the certain reporters (e.g. Junit) always report test case durations regardless of this option being set or not.

+<pre>-D, --min-duration &lt;value></pre>

+When set, Catch will report the duration of each test case that took more than &lt;value> seconds, in milliseconds.

 <a id="input-file"></a>
 ## Load test names to run from a file
 <pre>-f, --input-file &lt;filename></pre>